Messinian Gypsums - Unesco Heritage

 Conclusion

 The Karst landscape of the Messinian Gypsums - Unesco World Heritage Site is one of the most amazing natural wonders of the northern Apennines and Emilia-Romagna.
-Among deep caves, spectacular rock formations and nature trails, this area offers an unforgettable experience for those who love the nature tourismconscious adventure and geological beauty.
+Between deep caves, spectacular rock formations and nature trails, this area offers an unforgettable experience for those who love the nature tourism, conscious adventure and geological beauty.

 Articles you might be interested in: